-Long Beach residents have shown a lot of support for food delivery apps, which is why they have been spreading around the city so quickly.
-Even though there are many positives when it comes to the convenience of using a food delivery service, there are many negatives that come along with it.
+Long Beach residents have shown a lot of support for food delivery apps, which is why its popularity has continued to increase across the area.
+Even though there are many positives when it comes to the convenience of using food delivery services, there are many negatives that come along with it, as well.

-We do not charge any fees until we win or settle your case.
-To schedule a free, no-obligation consultation at our Long Beach personal injury law firm, reach out to our legal team by calling (562) 396-9874 or emailing [email protected] We will be available 24/7 to handle your calls and emails.Food Delivery Employee Vs. Independent Contractor
+To schedule a free, no-obligation consultation at our Long Beach personal injury law firm, reach out to our 24/7 legal team by calling (562) 396-9874 or emailing firstname.lastname@example.org.

 Employers are given the power of providing strict rules and obligations for their employees.
-The more control they exhibit over scheduling and work hours, then it is more likely that you are perceived as an employee to them.
-For more clarification on what category a food delivery driver may fall under, please read about AB5, which gives a thorough explanation about correctly classifying someone working under a ride-sharing company.
+The more control they have over scheduling and work hours, then it is more likely that you are perceived as an employee to them.
+For more clarification on what category a food delivery driver may fall under, please read about AB5.
+This bill will give a thorough explanation about correctly classifying someone working under a ridesharing company.

 It is essential to understand a food delivery driver’s employee classification.
-If you are involved in a food delivery accident, the number of damages you may receive can differ greatly between the two groups.
+If you are involved in a food delivery accident, the number of damages you may receive can differ greatly depending on whether the food delivery driver was an employee or independent contractor.
 Unfortunately, a food delivery claim can be difficult to tackle.
 It is common for companies to lie about their employees being independent contractors to avoid falling into a lawsuit.
 Back then, this tactic would have prevented employers from being liable for their employees’ reckless driving.
 However, due to the passing of AB5, the rules have now changed.
-It is recommended to reach out to an experienced Long Beach food delivery attorney to successfully help you with your case.Commonly Used Food Delivery Services
+It is recommended to reach out to an experienced Long Beach food delivery accident attorney to help you handle a complex case such as this one.